Hausdorff Reductions and the Exponential Hierarchies: Hard Problems

-An explanation $\Expl$ for a \BCQ $\Query$ \Wrt a knowledge base $\KB = \KBDetails$ is a set of facts from $\DB$ that is sufficient to entail the query via the TGDs in $\Dep$; a minimal explanation, or \Minex, for $\Query$ is an explanation that satisfies some minimality criteria~\cite{CeylanLMV2019}.
+An explanation $\Expl$ for a \BCQ $\Query$ \Wrt the knowledge base $\KB$ is a set of facts from $\DB$ that is sufficient to entail the query via the TGDs in $\Dep$; a minimal explanation, or \Minex, for $\Query$ is an explanation that satisfies some minimality criteria~\cite{CeylanLMV2019}.
 Among these criteria we can find, for example, subset-inclusion and cardinality minimality~\cite{CeylanLMMV2021}.
-For the former, an explanation $\Expl$ is minimal if there is no proper subset $\Expl' \subset \Expl$ that is also an explanation of the query.
-For the latter, an explanation $\Expl$ is cardinality-minimal if there is no other explanation $\Expl'$ such that $\SetSize{\Expl'} < \SetSize{\Expl}$ (see~\cite{CeylanLMMV2021}).
-If $\Expl$ is a cardinality-minimal explanation, we say that $\Expl$ is a $\leq$\nbdash-\Minex.
+An explanation $\Expl$ is subset\nbdash-minimal if there is no proper subset $\Expl' \subset \Expl$ that is also an explanation for the query.
+An explanation $\Expl$ is cardinality\nbdash-minimal if there is no other explanation $\Expl'$ such that $\SetSize{\Expl'} < \SetSize{\Expl}$ (see~\cite{CeylanLMMV2021}).
+If $\Expl$ is a cardinality\nbdash-minimal explanation, we say that $\Expl$ is a $\leq$\nbdash-\Minex.

-Over minimal explanations various problems can be defined~\cite{CeylanLMMV2021}, and among the problems there presented, here we focus on the following ones (below, the symbol $\DLFrag{A}$ means that the TGDs of the input knowledge base have to fulfill an ``acyclicity'' condition (see, e.g.,~\cite{CalauttiGMT22,LukasiewiczMMMP2022})): \begin{itemize}[nosep,label=--,left=0pt] \item \MinExRelMinCard{}($\DLFrag{A}$): for a knowledge base $\KB = \KBDetails$, a \BCQ $\Query$, and a fact $f \in \DB$, decide whether there exists a $\leq$\nbdash-\Minex for $\Query$ including $f$; \item \MinExNecMinCard{}($\DLFrag{A}$): for a knowledge base $\KB = \KBDetails$, a \BCQ $\Query$, and a fact $f \in \DB$, decide whether every $\leq$\nbdash-\Minex for $\Query$ includes $f$; \item \MinExIrrelMinCard{}($\DLFrag{A}$): for a knowledge base $\KB = \KBDetails$, a \BCQ $\Query$, and a family of sets of database facts $\SetOfSets{F} = \set{F_1,\dots,F_n}$, decide whether there exists a $\leq$\nbdash-\Minex $\Expl$ for $\Query$ such that $F_i \not\subseteq \Expl$, for all $1 \leq i \leq n$. \end{itemize}
+Over minimal explanations various problems can be defined~\cite{CeylanLMMV2021}, and among the problems there presented, here we focus on the following ones (below, the symbol $\DLFrag{A}$ means that the TGDs of the input knowledge base have to fulfill an ``acyclicity'' condition (see, e.g.,~\cite{CalauttiGMT22,LukasiewiczMMMP2022})): \begin{itemize}[nosep,label=--,left=0pt] \item \MinExRelMinCard{}($\DLFrag{A}$): for a knowledge base $\KB = \KBDetails$, a \UCQ $\Query$, and a fact $f \in \DB$, decide whether there exists a $\leq$\nbdash-\Minex for $\Query$ including $f$; \item \MinExNecMinCard{}($\DLFrag{A}$): for a knowledge base $\KB = \KBDetails$, a \UCQ $\Query$, and a fact $f \in \DB$, decide whether every $\leq$\nbdash-\Minex for $\Query$ includes $f$; \item \MinExIrrelMinCard{}($\DLFrag{A}$): for a knowledge base $\KB = \KBDetails$, a \UCQ $\Query$, and a family of sets of database facts $\SetOfSets{F} = \set{F_1,\dots,F_n}$, decide whether there exists a $\leq$\nbdash-\Minex $\Expl$ for $\Query$ such that $F_i \not\subseteq \Expl$, for all $1 \leq i \leq n$. \end{itemize}

 The complexity of these problems can be analyzed within different ``complexity settings'', depending on which parts of the input are kept constant.
 For example, if we study the complexity of these problems by considering the query and the TGDs fixed, then we say that we are analyzing the data complexity of the problem~\cite{Vardi1982}.
 On the other hand, if also the TGDs and the query may vary, then we are analyzing the combined complexity of the problem~\cite{Vardi1982}.
 The \emph{ba}\nbdash-combined complexity setting is a variant of the combined complexity one, in which the query and the TGDs may vary, but the arity of the predicates of the relational schema is bounded by a constant.
 For the above three problems, it was shown the membership in \PNExpLog, for the \emph{ba}\nbdash-combined and the combined complexity settings~\cite{CeylanLMMV2021}.
 However, their \PNExpLogh{}ness has been left open, for both the \emph{ba}\nbdash-combined and the combined complexity settings.